-Dr. Charles Edward Blair, 54, passed away Friday, April 3, 2009 of incurable lung cancer.
+Dr. Charles Edward Blair, 54, passed away on April 3, 2009 of incurable lung cancer.

 On December 4, 2008, the WCMS Foundation Board of Directors voted to establish a grant in Dr. Blair's name to honor and remember him for his years of service.
 Following Dr. Blair's specific request prior to his death as to how this grant would be used, the Dr. Charles Blair Health Scholar Fund will provide scholarships for minority youth pursuing health careers.
 The Western Carolina Medical Society works in partnership with Sisters of Mercy Corporation, Asheville Buncombe Institute of Parity Achievement, the Blair Family, and others to raise funds and establish guidelines for the scholarships.

 If you would like to contribute to this fund, please contact our CEO or send a check to WCMSF, 304 Summit St., Asheville, NC 28803.
 Please put "Dr. Blair Fund" in the memo line.
 You can also donate online by clicking the button below: